 Manning Park Alpine Wild Flowers

 Agassiz, British Columbia is a year-round playground just 90 minutes east of Vancouver.
 The area’s many lakes and rivers provide swimming, fishing, boating, and sandy beaches, that attract locals and visitors alike.
-Golfing is a popular pastime in this area as is hiking, mountain biking and snow-skiing at nearby Hemlock Valley.
+Golfing is a popular pastime in this area as is hiking, mountain biking and snow-skiing at nearby Sasquatch Mountain Resort.
 For the adventurous, the area has two world-class hang gliding jump-off points.

-This small community is located in the District of Kent in the Upper Fraser Valley of British Columbia’s southwest coastal region.
+This small community is located in Fraser Country in the Vancouver, Coast & Mountains region.
 Surrounded by mountains, lakes and the mighty Fraser River, it is known locally as a fertile farming country with an abundance of fresh fruits and vegetables in season.
 The community has a proud history and heritage.
 Cultural events, historical sites and museums such as the Kilby Store at Harrison Mills or the Agassiz Museum offer glimpses of the past.

 The community of Agassiz, resides at the intersection of Hwy 9 and Hwy 7, approximately 120 km (75 mi) east of downtown Vancouver via the Trans Canada Hwy (Hwy 1) and Hwy 9.
 Alternatively, you can take Hwy 7 east.
 Travelling from the east, Agassiz is 33 km (20 mi) west of Hope on Hwy 7.
 From Sumas, Washington, USA, the community is 56 km (35 mi) north via Hwy 1.